Statistical hyperbolicity for harmonic measure: Preliminaries

 \subsection{Random walks on the mapping class group}

 Let $G$ be a finitely generated group.
 Let $\mu$ be a probability measure on $G$.
-A sample path $w_n$ of length $n$ for the $\mu$-random walk on $G$ is a random product $w_n = g_1 g_2 \cdots g_n$ where each $g_i$ is sampled by $\mu$.
+A sample path $w_n$ of length $n$ for the $\mu$-random walk on $G$ is a random product $w_n = g_1 g_2 \cdots g_n$ where each $g_i$ is independently sampled by $\mu$.
 The $n$-fold convolution $\mu^{(n)}$ of $\mu$ gives the distribution of $w_n$.
 If $G$ has an action on a space $X$, one can use the orbit of a base-point to project the random walk onto $X$.
 We are interested in the limiting behaviour of sample paths as $n \to \infty$.
 For this reason, we will consider the shift on $G^{\N}$.
 It is convenient to consider both forward and backward random walks.
 The backward random walk is simply the random walk with respect to the reflected measure $\hat{\mu}$ defined by $\hat{\mu}(g) = \mu(g^{-1})$.
 We then consider bi-infinite sequences as elements of $G^{\Z}$ with the shift $\sigma$ acting as a step of the random walk.
-There is a measure $h$ on $G^{\Z}$ such that the conditional measure for the shift is given by $\mu$.
+For the push-forward $h$ of the product measure $\mu^\Z$ on $G^\Z$ the conditional measure for the shift is given by $\mu$.
 We can separate the forward and backward directions to write $h$ as the product $\nu \times \hat{\nu}$.
 We call the measure $\nu$ the harmonic measure.

 By the Nielsen-Thurston classification, a mapping class is finite order, reducible or pseudo-Anosov.
 A finite order mapping class is an automorphism of some Riemann surface.
 A reducible mapping class has some power that fixes a multi-curve on the surface.
 A pseudo-Anosov mapping class $f$ has a \teichmuller axis: an $f$-invariant bi-infinite \teichmuller geodesic along which the map translates realising the infimum of $d_{\teich}(x, f(x))$ over $\T(S)$ by this translation.
 This description of a pseudo-Anosov map implies that the \teichmuller axis is unique and that its vertical and horizontal measured foliations are uniquely ergodic.